mdsnbutler/ChE_2410_Project_1_COVID-Factors/README.md

 No significant relationship was found between whether a county had significant public transportation usage and their according case count in 2021.
 Future observations should look into more specific slices such as particular metropolitan areas or specific time periods.

+Code runs normally except for 1_ and 4_ which reference https://github.com/nytimes/covid-19-data the us-counties 2021 file.
+Everything else is created and referenced internally.

 ![My Image](casesperpophist.png)

 This is a histogram of total cases per capita.
 Further outliers are omitted with even higher total case counts.
 Total cases per capita is across a year, corresponding average cases per capita would be the total divided by number of reported cases, 365.